MindscapeHQ/raygun4unity/README.md

 ####Message modifications before sending

 By listening to the RaygunClient.SendingMessage event, you can make modifications to any part of the message just before it is serialized and sent to Raygun.io.
+Setting e.Cancel = true will prevent Raygun4Unity from sending the message.
+This is useful for filtering out types of exceptions that you don't want.